 Richards (1923).
 They discuss semantics and meaning, and they

 mention the "proper meaning superstition" which is about how words

+minds.
 And that surely includes words for cultures.

 What defines a culture are the people who agree

 out the integral parts of the definition for clarity.